Our Verdict

 Simulator Compatibility

 This is where the Full Swing KIT really shines for home simulator builders.
-It supports the three most popular sim platforms:
+It supports the four most widely used sim platforms, with E6 Connect included free in the box:

 SoftwarePlatformCostNotes